 The nobility of librarianship is found in schools where library media specialists prepare our future in the children they teach.
-It is in the government librarian who preserves freedom in the halls of political power.
-The nobility of librarians can be seen in the corporate offices, Hospitals, Law firms, Departments of Transportation and Colleges & Universities throughout the world.
+It is the government librarian who preserves freedom in the halls of political power.
+The nobility of librarians can be seen in corporate offices, Hospitals, Law firms, Departments of Transportation, and Colleges & Universities throughout the world.
 Although it has been cloaked in an air of service and hidden away behind quaint and romantic stereotypes, it is time for that nobility to shine and to be brought into clear focus for our communities.

 There is a theme that pervades this atlas.
 It is navigation.
 This is not merely a convenient metaphor or simple literary conceit.
 Rather, it emerges from the dynamic nature of the topic.
 Librarians are on a journey that started literally millennia ago and continues to this day.
 It is a journey that will continue for centuries to come—so long as we don’t lose our way.
 In any journey, there are milestones—key moments that allow us to stop and review our course.

-As the web explodes, the world economy stumbles, the newspaper industry implodes, the media landscape fragments, and societies around the world face social unrest, librarians have not only an opportunity but an obligation to find their center and the means to continue a centuries-long mission to use knowledge to better understand the past, make a better today, and invent an ideal future
+As the web explodes, the world economy stumbles, the newspaper industry implodes, the media landscape fragments and societies around the world face social unrest, librarians have not only an opportunity but an obligation to find their center and the means to continue a centuries-long mission to use knowledge to better understand the past, make a better today, and invent an ideal future

 Importance of Professional Networking

-Networking helps for greater success in the librarianship and thus is given serious attention for the librarians to succeed in this digital age.
+Networking helps for greater success in librarianship and thus is given serious attention for the librarians to succeed in this digital age.
 Interaction and brainstorming are some of the importance of networking.

 Networking according to Barnes is what is intended to break information isolation.
 And in this task, people are involved.
 There is interaction, knowledge is shared, and there is exposure to the ideas unknown and so on.
 Therefore, after going through works by various authors on networking, the researcher came up with a tree diagram of the importance of networking:

 The librarian is the driver of the networking activities in the library.
-He (librarian) is referred to as the ‘tap root’ because the tap root is a long straight main nutrient-storing root of a plant that gives the plants life.
+He (librarian) is referred to as the ‘tap root’ because the tap root is a long straight main nutrient-storing root of a plant that gives the plant life.
 And the librarian, pilots all that happens in the library and the life wire of the University.
 It is from the tap root that the smaller lateral roots (networking) develop, which allows growth.
 The growth as mentioned earlier on, are the branches that grow out of the trees.

-1. Mindset –Mindset as a critical factor in networking if somebody must succeed.
+1. Mindset –Mindset is a critical factor in networking if somebody must succeed.
 The librarians’ mindset will be such that will be focused and recognize networking as important, and not a waste of time

 3. Participation – there must be active participation for networking to be successful and fruitful, so as to yield goals on why it was formed.

 5. Respect – respect for one another in a group is important.
-Members of a network look to each other for advice, tips, instructions, contributions and solutions for issues.
+Members of a network look to each other for advice, tips, instructions, contributions, and solutions for issues.
 Every individual is entitled to his or her own opinion or contribution, whether right or wrong should be welcomed with respect.